Black Ridge Quartz Gemstone

 • Quartz sourced from Minas Gerais, Brazil.

-• Black Ridge Quartz is an assembled triplet gemstone, combining a synthetic opal center with layers of protective clear crystal quartz.
+• Black Ridge Quartz is an assembled doublet gemstone, combining a synthetic opal center with layers of protective clear crystal quartz.